QiWang19/Docker-and-Kubernetes-The-Complete-Guide/README.md

 ```

 set iam keys
 go to travis-settings, set keys to environment variables.
+Add `EXPOSE 80` in Dockerfile